jborden/bank-ocr-kata/README.md

-# A ClojureScript solution to the Bank OCR Kata presented at XP2005
+## A ClojureScript solution to the Bank OCR Kata presented at XP2005

-# Prerequisties
+## Prerequisties

-This project uses:

 node v4.2.1